 Among the artist news in 1996, Herb Alpert released his Second Wind album on Almo Sounds in April.
 The title may have been a nod to the fact that this was Alpert's first album not to carry the A&M Records logo and that Almo Sounds was like A&M in its early days, a small label that gave him pleasure.
 Also in, Orphic Soop and Funky DL were signed in Britain while Gillian Welch, Manbreak and Lazlo Bane were signed in the U.S.

 In a familiar story for Alpert and Moss labels, Welch was signed as a songwriter to Almo/Irving Rondor in Nashville.
 Said Welch in an interview for Tower Records, "[David Conrad, Almo/Irving's top executive in Nashville] said, 'I love what you do and we'll figure out what to do with it.'"
 She was signed to Almo Sounds by Jerry Moss.
 Welch's first album "Revival" would be a Grammy® nominee.
 Lazlo Bane was a page from the Tijuana Brass.
 The Lazlo Bane signed to Almo Sounds was only Chad Fischer.
 After signing, Fischer assembled the group that recorded and toured for the album 11 Transistor.
 Funky D.L. also signed with Almo Sounds in the U.K. and released two singles and an album.

-Promotion for Paul Jefferson's "Check Please" CD single inlcuded a green leather restaurant check holder, button, pen, bioography and lyric sheet.
+Promotion for Paul Jefferson's "Check Please" CD single included a green leather restaurant check holder, button, pen, biography and lyric sheet.

 At the 1996 Grammys®, Garbage was nominated for Best New Artist and its single "Stupid Girl" was nominated for Best Rock Song and Best Rock Performance by a duo or Group with Vocal.